gatsbyjs/gatsby/docs/blog/2020-06-08-blog-2.0/index.md

 ## The new `gatsby-theme-blog-core`

 In addition to all the changes about, we've also made some adjustments to the architecture in `gatsby-theme-blog-core`.
-It now comes with built-in components from displaying and individual blog post or a blog post listing.
+It now comes with built-in components for displaying an individual blog post or a blog post listing.
 These components are completely unstyled but elements within them have classNames so you can change their look without any shadowing at all.

 This gives you more tools than ever before to use this theme as an add on for site functionality.